How to Be a Latin Lover

 The inciting incident occurs at 14 minutes when Peggy divorces Maximo for a younger man (a car salesman), leaving him with nothing.
 He's thrown out of the mansion and loses his entire lavish lifestyle..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Maximo decides to pursue wealthy widow Celeste (his neighbor) to restore his lifestyle, actively choosing to repeat his old pattern rather than change., moving from reaction to action.
+This illustrates the protagonist's commitment to Maximo decides to pursue wealthy widow Celeste (his neighbor) to restore his lifestyle, actively choosing to repeat his old pattern rather than change., moving from reaction to action.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Sara kicks Maximo out.
 Hugo rejects him, heartbroken.
 Maximo loses both his scheme with Celeste and his newfound family.
-He's completely alone, with nowhere to go and no one who cares about him., demonstrates the protagonist at their lowest point.
+He's completely alone, with nowhere to go and no one who cares about him., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 79% of the runtime.
 Maximo realizes family and genuine connection matter more than wealth.
 He chooses to fight for his family's forgiveness rather than pursue another rich woman, synthesizing his charm with authentic care., demonstrating the transformation achieved throughout the journey.